pts/pts-quote/README.txt

 architecture was written in 1996 for Turbo Pascal 7.0 inline assembly and the A86 3.22 assembler, with the last 1996 version being quote6.com.orig in this repository.
-Maintenance work (mostly software archeology, porting to the NASM 0.98.39 assembler and bugfixes) resumed on 2022-03-18.
+Maintenance work (mostly software archeology, porting to the NASM 0.98.39 and Yasm 1.2.0 assemblers and bugfixes) resumed on 2022-03-18.
 See the file changelog.txt for more details.

 To try the latest version from 1996: